,

 Be aware of latest changes

-Whilst it’s always important to stay ahead of upcoming changes, this year has proved once again to be one where keeping update is vital to ensure compliance as due to COVID-19 some tax authorities have issued deferrals or have changed filing requirements.
+Whilst it’s always important to stay ahead of upcoming changes, this year more than most is one where keeping updated is vital.
+Due to COVID-19 some tax authorities have issued deferrals or have changed filing requirements.

-Depending on country rules, the pandemic has also meant that some workforces are continuing to work from home which can make data collection for filing a more complicated process and cause delays.
+The pandemic has also meant workforces are working from home, which can make data collection for filing a more complicated process and cause delays.
 As always, looking ahead and planning in advance can avoid these pitfalls and ensure a smooth submission.

 Outsource to alleviate stress

-Organisation and mobilisation of resources will help make quarter end and annual submissions easier.
+Organization and mobilization of resources will help make quarter end and annual submissions easier.
 Unfortunately, the normal workload doesn’t stop and filing still needs to take place, so it can be helpful to outsource this task to ensure it’s completed accurately and on time.

 Take Action